 SNPs can be ordered one at a time from FTDNA by logging into your myFTDNA account, selecting the blue UPGRADES button and then scrolling down to the ADVANCED TESTS box and the BUY NOW button.
 SNP Packs can also be ordered here.

-7b.
+7B.
 The R1b-M343 Backbone SNP Pack is a very cost effective option that gives you very good coverage of the early branching of R1b.
 It can place you in the appropriate major subclades of R1b.
 You can order it from your myFTDNA account.
 If you don't see the option, please check the blue UPGRADES button, then the BUY NOW button in the ADVANCED TESTS box, and pick SNP PACK in the SELECT A PRODUCT box.
-Please post on the Activity Feed or contact FTDNA.
+Please post on the Activity Feed forum if you need help.